-Of course, one of the problems with being a private detective in Paris in 1959 is that the authorities are getting a little full of themselves.
-Adolf Hitler might be languishing in jail after the botched invasion of 1940 and subsequent coup in Germany, but that doesn't mean that Fascism is dead.
+Of course, one of the problems with being a private detective in Paris in 1959 is that the authorities are getting a little full of Adolf Hitler themselves. might languishing in jail after the botched invasion of 1940 and subsequent coup in Germany, but that doesn't mean that Fascism is dead.
 Indeed, the French seem to be rather taking to the idea.
 Which makes the position of any independent investigator - especially a foreign independent investigator who happens to play decadent Negro music - rather precarious.